f41lurizer/verminal/readme.md

 commands.
 Whatever commands are available in the shell that starts vim should be available in verminal.
 Please note that interactive commands are not supported.
 Verminal also remaps some commands which vim has internal support for.
-For a list of these captured commands, please see the Captured Commands section.
+For a list of these captured commands, read the helpdoc for the plugin.
 Verminal also allows you to run ex mode commands by typing :Command from a verminal buffer.
 ##Does this let me run vim inside vim inside vim inside vim???
 No. You can use vim as a command to open files in your current vim instance, but it will not start a new vim instance inside of vim.